-Lab ID Collection Date Latitude Longitude Sample Description Exceedance

-ETX4846 12/26/2005 29.207197° 93.474046° Mid water column Total PAHs and

-sample taken by Phenanthrene

-diver at

-approximately.
-8

-meters above oil

-patch.
-Location

-coordinates are

-approximate

-(lat/long are related

-to the location of

-the barge from

-which the sampling

-was staged)

-ETX4914 1/11/2006 29.12406° 93.28134° Water column Total PAHs,

-sample taken by Phenanthrene

-diver at & 2-methyl-

-approximately 1 naphthalene

-meter above oil

-patch; Location

-coordinates are

-approximate

-(lat/long are related

-to the location of

-the barge from

-which the sampling

-FTX/915 1/11/2006 29 12406° 93 2813/ o Water column Total PAHs and

-1/11/2000 27.12400 JJ.2015+ sample taken by Phenanthrene

-diver at T nonunun one

-approximately 1

-meter above oil

-patch; Location

-coordinates are

-approximate

-(lat/long are related

-to the location of

-the barge from

-which the sampling

-was staged)

-ETX4895 12/31/2005 29.20643° 93.49119° Water sample taken Total PAHs and

-by diver Phenanthrene

-approximately 1
+Lab ID Collection Date Latitude Longitude Sample Description Exceedance ETX4846 12/26/2005 29.207197° 93.474046° Mid water column sample taken by diver at approximately.
+8 meters above oil patch.
+Location coordinates are approximate (lat/long are related to the location of the barge from which the sampling was staged) Total PAHs and Phenanthrene ETX4914 1/11/2006 29.12406° 93.28134° Water column sample taken by diver at approximately 1 meter above oil patch; Location coordinates are approximate (lat/long are related to the location of the barge from which the sampling was staged) Total PAHs, Phenanthrene & 2-methyl- naphthalene ETX4915 1/11/2006 29.
+12406° 93.28134° Water column sample taken by diver at approximately 1 meter above oil patch; Location coordinates are approximate (lat/long are related to the location of the barge from which the sampling was staged) Total PAHs and Phenanthrene ETX4895 12/31/2005 29.20643° 93.49119° Water sample taken by diver approximately 1 Total PAHs and Phenanthrene

 Lab ID Collection Date Latitude Longitude Sample Description Exceedance meter above oil patch ETX4892 12/31/2005 29.20643° 93.49119° Water sample taken by diver at approximately 11 meters below water surface Total PAHs and Phenanthrene ETX4894 12/31/2005 29.20643° 93.49119° Water sample taken by diver approximately 1 meter above oil patch Total PAHs ETX4896 12/31/2005 29.20643° 93.49119° Water sample taken by diver approximately 1 meter above oil patch Total PAHs ETX4616 12/26/2005 29.137° 93.29122° Mid water column sample taken by diver at approximately 8 meters above oil patch.
 Location coordinates are approximate (lat/long are related to the location of the barge from which the sampling was staged) Total PAHs ETX4613 11/23/2005 29.20491° 93.47913° Water column sample taken by diver approximately 1 meter above oil patch west of T/B DBL 152 wreck site.
-Total PAHs and ingestion by animals that feed on benthic resources and demersal fishes in the affected area.
+Total PAHs in the affected area.
 Contact with oil or ingestion of oil or oiled prey may have acute or chronic effects on these organisms, including physical effects (such as smothering) and toxicological effects.
 Additionally, the presence of discharged oil in the environment may have caused decreased habitat utilization of the area, altered migration patterns, altered food availability, and disrupted life cycles.
 Natural resource services that may have been affected by the oil discharge include, but are not limited to, chemical exchange across the interface between the sea floor and the water column, decomposition and use of organic matter by benthic microalgae and other fauna, primary production, and habitat utilization by benthic and demersal fauna.